Bradley Dean: Other theatre

 Dean began his professional career in 1991 performing in a number of musicals at the Pittsburgh Civic Light Opera, including Camelot, No, No, Nanette, Evita, South Pacific, and The Pirates of Penzance.

 Dean toured internationally in Europe as Frank-n-Furter in 1998 and 1999.
 He donned the mask as title character Erik in Maury Yeston & Arthur Kopit's Phantom in 2003 at the Gateway Playhouse in Bellport, NY.
 In 2004–2005, he played Che in the national tour of Evita.
 He also appeared as Sir Galahad in the first national tour of Spamalot in 2006.
 He originated the role of Manuel in the off-Broadway musical Walmartopia in 2007.
 In 2011, Dean appeared in the world premiere of the new musical Little Miss Sunshine at La Jolla Playhouse.

 Dean has appeared in two musicals at New York City Center Encores!: Giuseppe in The Most Happy Fella in 2014 and Dr. Jafar in A New Brain in 2015.

-In 2016, Dean toured Korea in the world tour of Jekyll & Hyde, in which he split the portrayal of the title roles with Kyle Dean Massey at certain performances.
+In early 2016, Dean played Archibald Craven in an Off-Broadway benefit staging of The Secret Garden opposite Max von Essen as his brother Neville and Rebecca Luker reprising her role of Lily from the original Broadway cast.
+Later that year, he toured Korea in the world tour of Jekyll & Hyde, in which he split the portrayal of the title roles with Kyle Dean Massey at certain performances.

 Dean was the final person to play El Gallo in The Fantasticks, which closed off-Broadway in 2017 after 57 years in New York.

 In February 2018, Dean played Alexander Molokov in the Kennedy Center production of Chess.
 2018 also saw him as the title roles in Jekyll & Hyde at Casa Mañana in Texas and as Mr. Andrews in Titanic at the Pittsburgh Civic Light Opera.

 In October 2018, Dean played Falco in the North American touring production of Jim Steinman's Bat Out of Hell.
 On November 1, 2018, the tour was unexpectedly cancelled by its producers and only played through its initial run in Toronto at the Ed Mirvish Theatre.
 Dean reprised his role as Falco for the New York City Center production of the show, which ran from August 1 to September 8, 2019.